Tommy Makinson: Career

 On 18 February 2023, Makinson played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+In round 14 of the 2023 Super League season, Makinson scored four tries and kicked six goals in St Helens 48-6 victory over Huddersfield.

+In the 2023 Challenge Cup semi-final, Makinson missed two crucial conversions as St Helens lost to Leigh 12-10 including one conversion attempt right at the end of the match which would have sent the game into extra-time.

+On 13 August 2023, Makinson scored a hat-trick for St Helens in their 32-18 victory over Huddersfield.

+Makinson played 23 games for St Helens in the 2023 Super League season scoring 23 tries as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

+In round 11 of the 2024 Super League season, Makinson was sent off in St Helens 60-6 victory over Castleford.

+On 19 May 2024, Makinson announced he would be departing St Helens at the end of the season after 14 years with the club.

+On 25 May 2024, Makinson scored his 200th try for St Helens in their 40-10 victory over Leeds.

+On 12 June 2024, Makinson signed a two-year deal to join the Catalans Dragons starting in 2025.

+Makinson played 21 matches for St Helens in the 2024 Super League season scoring 14 tries.
+His last game for the club was their golden point extra-time elimination playoff loss against Warrington.

+In round 1 of the 2025 Super League season, Makinson made his club debut for Catalans in their upset loss against Hull F.C.

+In round 22 of the 2025 Super League season, Makinson scored a hat-trick in Catalans 30-22 loss against Warrington.
+Makinson played 23 matches for Catalans in the 2025 Super League season which saw the club finish a disappointing 9th on the table.

 International career

 Makinson enjoyed a stellar 2018 season, being included in the Super League Dream Team and playing a starring role in England's 2–1 series victory over New Zealand.
 This included a hat-trick in the second Test at Anfield.
 In November 2018 he won the Rugby League World Golden Boot Award over James Tedesco, Dallin Watene-Zelezniak and Elliot Whitehead.

 On 15 October 2022, Makinson scored one try and kicked ten goals in England's opening game of the 2021 Rugby League World Cup against Samoa.
 England would win the match 60-6.

-In the quarter final of the 2021 Rugby League World Cup, Makinson became the first player to score five tries for England in a game as they won 46-6 against Papua New Guinea.
+In the quarter-final of the 2021 Rugby League World Cup, Makinson became the first player to score five tries for England in a game as they won 46-6 against Papua New Guinea.